j3-productions/quorum/hints.md

 ::  sending doves (do this from a different board from the one hosting %apples) =question [%add-question %apples 'Apple Prices' 'What is up with these prices?
-A Fuji apple is 100 cents now!' [%prices ~]] :quorum-data &quorum-outs [%dove ~zod %apples question]
+A Fuji apple is 100 cents now!' [%prices ~]] :quorum &quorum-outs [%dove ~zod %apples question]

 ::  subscriptions (do this from a different board from the one hosting %apples) :quorum &quorum-outs [%sub ~zod %apples]